 With environmental groups continually advocating for less human presence in Antarctica, who knows how many land based activities will be available to tourists in the future.

 Truly Unique Photo Opportunities

 If you have an eye for your surroundings and a tendency to carry a camera wherever you go, Antarctica will provide you with an unrivalled canvas and unlimited inspiration to draw from.

 Though part of the excitement in photographing Antarctica is coming home with photographs that not many other people have seen.

 Destinations like Paris, and Rome, have been photographed to death, and everybody has a shot of the Eiffel Tower or Colosseum.
 But if you’re driven by capturing images that the rest of the world hasn’t taken yet, Antarctica is a fabulous place to be.

 Tourism is, however, taking off, so as more and more people visit Antarctica, your photos will perhaps become less unique.
-So travel now, in 2019!
+So travel now!